felipeelia/cfs-auto-loop-label/readme.txt

 CFS Auto Loop Label is a [Custom Field Suite](https://wordpress.org/plugins/custom-field-suite/) addon that takes the first textfield value of each loop and rename it's row.
 It's very useful when you don't want to have just a list of "Row name" labels in the post edit screen.
 If no textfield is find, it takes the first textarea value.

+You can contribute to the source code in the [GitHub page](https://github.com/felipeelia/cfs-auto-loop-label).

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/cfs-auto-loop-label` directory, or install the plugin through the WordPress plugins screen directly.